-PrePaid or Savings Plans
+Prepaid or Savings Plans for College

 Once you have decided that 529 plans are the right investment for you – how do you pick between a Savings Plan or Prepaid Plan?
-For starters, you’ll need to understand the difference between the two**.

 Savings Plans allow you to contribute to mutual funds or similar investments.
 The plan usually has several investment options to choose from and your account value will fluctuate up or down depending on the performance of the investments you select.

 Prepaid Plans let you prepay all or part of the tuition for college because they are guaranteed to increase in value at the same rate as college tuition.
-“For example, if a family purchases shares worth half a year’s tuition at a state college, these shares will always be worth half a year’s tuition — even 10 years later, when tuition rates may have doubled.” explains website FinAid.org.
+“For example, if a family purchases shares worth half a year’s tuition at a state college, these shares will always be worth half a year’s tuition — even 10 years later, when tuition rates may have doubled.” explains websiteFinAid.org.

-College Savings Gifts From Others
+College Savings as Gifts From Others

 Whether grandparents contribute to accounts owned by them, or to accounts owned by the parents or someone else, their contributions are a gift from them to the account beneficiary.

-One of many companies taking the cue of letting friends and family gift money for college is InstaGard, a twist on social networking that enables parents to ask for online contributions to their child’s 529 plans in lieu of birthday and Christmas presents.
+One of many companies taking the cue of letting friends and family gift money for college is InstaGrad, a twist on social networking that enables parents to ask for online contributions to their child’s 529 plans in lieu of birthday and Christmas presents.

 “College debt is at an all-time high.
-At InstaGrad, we are trying to counter the culture of consumerism to offer a way to give the most important gift,” said founder Mauricio Idarraga, 31, who remembers his disciplined parents buying him very few toys in sacrifice for saving for his college education.
+At InstaGrad, we are trying to counter the culture of consumerism to offer a way to give the most important gift,” said founder Mauricio Idarraga, who remembers his disciplined parents buying him very few toys in sacrifice for saving for his college education.

-Can 529 Funds Hurt Financial Aid Packages?
+Can 529 Funds Hurt Your Financial Aid?